Joseph's Canon R8 Photography Course in Melbourne

 The Canon R8 for Beginners

-The 24-105mm f/4 he brought is a strong starting lens.
+The 24-105mm f/4 is a strong starting lens.
 It covers everything you need on a 3-hour walk through Melbourne, and the constant f/4 aperture means one less variable to think about while you're learning.
 If you're still deciding on gear, have a look at our camera guide for beginners.

 Canon R8 Photography Course: Quick Answers